mariete1223/MarMenor/datamodels/datamodels_2.md

 -  `type`: NGSI Entity type.
 It has to be Device.
 One of : `Device`.
    -  Attribute type: **Property**.
    -  Required
+-  `closeMeasurements`: A list of the devices that take measures close to this Boya
+   -  Attribute type: **Property**.
+   -  Optional
 -  `temperature`: Property related to some measurements that are characterized by a certain value that is measured in a temperature unit (degree_Celsius, degree_Fahrenheit, or degree_kelvin)
    -  Attribute type: **Property**.
 [Number](https://schema.org/Number)
    -  Optional